Webnode: Website Builder Review 2022

-Webnode is one of these: The joint Swiss-Czech service first appeared on the market in January 2008, and has, to date, been used by more than 40 million people.
+Webnode is one of these: The joint Swiss-Czech service first appeared in January 2008, and has, to date, been used by more than 40 million people.
 In this review, we'll show you whether Webnode is past its prime, or can still go head-to-head with the 'new kids on the block'.

 What Is Webnode?